pitou-ice/smart-chat/README.md

 # Smart Chat

-A CLI tool for smart chat.
+A CLI tool for smart chat with a given LLM.
+To quickly test GGUFs.

-## LLM

-Model is `h2o-danube-1.8b-chat.Q8_0.gguf`

-## RAG

-Embeddings in Milvus.
-Model is `mxbai-embed-large-v1-f16.gguf`
+Embeddings stored in Milvus.

-## Flow

-1. User sends prompt.
-2. Similarity search (match must meet a certain threshold).
-3. Pick top match.
-4. Make final prompt, context + ask to summarize.